The Open Championship

 At BetMGM, you can view golf betting odds for the British Open throughout the year and place your winning wager after nailing down a betting strategy or when odds move in your favor.

-And come July 15, as the best golfers in the world descend upon Sandwich, England, you can increase your position, hedge your bet with a favorite, or pick a dark horse winner to follow in the steps of Louis Oosthuizen, Ben Curtis, and Todd Hamilton.
+And come July 14, 2022, as the best golfers in the world arrive in Scotland, you can increase your position, hedge your bet with a favorite, or pick a dark horse winner to follow in the steps of Louis Oosthuizen, Ben Curtis, and Todd Hamilton.

-Whether you like Lowry to become the 17th back-to-back-winner in tournament history, Tommy Fleetwood to avenge his final-round 74 in 2019 with his first major championship, or a betting favorite like Dustin Johnson, Brooks Koepka, or Rory McIlroy to hoist the Claret Jug on July 18, the best odds for the Open Championship are at the BetMGM online sportsbook.
+Whether you like Morikawa to become the 17th back-to-back-winner in tournament history, Tommy Fleetwood to avenge his final-round 74 in 2019 with his first major championship, or a betting favorite like Dustin Johnson, Brooks Koepka, or Rory McIlroy to hoist the Claret Jug on July 19, the best odds for the Open Championship are at the BetMGM online sportsbook.

 Updated Open Championship Odds

 While viewing other golf odds and PGA Tour betting opportunities at BetMGM, check out the updated Open Championship odds.
-With up-to-the-minute odds updates as golfers get hot and others struggle through the 2021 season, BetMGM has updated British Open golf odds for the best online sports betting and mobile sports betting experiences.
+BetMGM has updated British Open golf odds for the best online sports betting and mobile sports betting experiences.